-Deliverable Deliverable Description Reporting Procedures and Due Dates Site IRB approval status Site information (FWA number, site type (e.g., commercial site, academic site), site activation status) Number of subjects screened and enrolled by age, race, ethnicity, geographic distribution Investigational Product status (receipt at depot and receipt on site) Safety reporting (SAEs) Protocol deviations Database management Status of ancillary supplies e.g., PPE, swabs, syringes, tubes on site Specimen collection status Pharmacy manuals The Performer must inform BARDA of any upcoming site visits and/or audits of Contract Research Organization (CRO) facilities funded under this effort.
-BARDA reserves the right to accompany the Contractor Performer on site visits and/or audits of CROs as BARDA deems necessary.
+Deliverable Deliverable Description Reporting Procedures and Due Dates Site IRB approval status Site information (FWA number, site type (e.g., commercial site, academic site), site activation status) Number of subjects screened and enrolled by age, race, ethnicity, geographic distribution Investigational Product status (receipt at depot and receipt on site) Safety reporting (SAEs) Protocol deviations Database management Status of ancillary supplies e.g., PPE, swabs, syringes, tubes on site Specimen collection status Pharmacy manuals The Performer must inform BARDA of any upcoming site visits and/or audits of Contract Research Organization (CRO) facilities funded under this effort, BARDA reserves the right to accompany the Contractor Performer on site visits and/or audits of CROs as BARDA deems necessary.
 3. Progress in meeting agreement milestones organized by WBS, overall project assessment, problems encountered and recommended solutions.
 The reports must detail the planned and actual progress during the period covered, explaining any differences between the two and the corrective steps 4.
 A three-month rolling forecast of the key planned activities, referencing the WBS/IMS 5.
 A tracking log of progress on regulatory submissions with the FDA number, description of submission, date of submission, status of submission, and next steps 6.
 Estimated and Actual Expenses • This report must also contain a narrative or table detailing whether there is a significant discrepancy (>10%) at this time between the % of work completed and the cumulative costs incurred to date.
 Monthly and actual expenses should be broken down to the appropriate WBS level.
-This section of the report should also contain estimates for the Subcontractor's expenses from the previous month.
+This section of the report should also contain estimates for the Subcontractors' expenses from the previous month.
 If the subcontractor did not submit a bill in the previous month.
-If the subcontractor did not submit a bill in the previous month.
-If the subcontractor is septenting is sufficient to convey this information, this section may be waived.
-Publication activities and progress for any manuscript, scientific meeting abstract, pos Performer must provide FINAL versions of reports within 10 business days after receiving BARDA comments/edits Performer must provide notification of designated safety events to the AO and PAR within 24 hours of being notified of the event
+If the subcontractor for working or did not incur any costs in the previous month, then a statement to this effect should be included in this report for those respective subcontractors.
+If the AORPAR and AO are satisfied that the Performer's reporting is suffic Performer must provide FINAL versions of reports within 10 business days after receiving BARDA comments/edits Performer must provide notification of designated safety events to the AO and PAR within 24 hours of being notified of the event